Service guide

 2.2 Local user

-Figure 22: local user configuration
+local user information

 2.3 Prepaid

 It includes following parts: (1) How to set fee rate?
-(2) How to set balance for the prepaid users.
+(2) How to set balance for prepaid users.
 (3) How to calculate fee?

 2.3.1 Prepaid rate

-Figure 24: prepaid rate configuration
+prepaid rate configuration

-Item
+Item Value Description

 ID